Tetraslam/consciousness/README.md

 ## 🌐 Scientific Validation & Broader Context

-Our computational theory aligns with and provides a unifying framework for several lines of existing research (detailed in **[SCIENTIFIC_VALIDATION.md](SCIENTIFIC_VALIDATION.md)**):
+My computational theory aligns with and provides a unifying framework for several lines of existing research (detailed in **[SCIENTIFIC_VALIDATION.md](SCIENTIFIC_VALIDATION.md)**):

 *   **Grid Cells as Error Correctors**: (Fiete et al., 2011, Nature Neuroscience; Hardcastle et al., 2015, Neuron).
 *   **Fault-Tolerant Neural Computation**: Phase transitions to fault-tolerance in neural networks (Zlokapa et al., 2024, arXiv - MIT).
 *   **Higher-Order Thought Theories**: Links to concepts of meta-representation and credit assignment in consciousness (Rolls, 2020, Frontiers in Psychology).
-*   **Clinical Consciousness Monitoring**: Devices like qCON and BIS™ used in anesthesia/ICU already rely on EEG proxies that reflect brain state stability and information processing, analogous to what our EC mechanism achieves (Harsha et al., 2022, Indian J Crit Care Med).
+*   **Clinical Consciousness Monitoring**: Devices like qCON and BIS™ used in anesthesia/ICU already rely on EEG proxies that reflect brain state stability and information processing, analogous to what my EC mechanism achieves (Harsha et al., 2022, Indian J Crit Care Med).

 ---